We are walking through the doors of Providence Hospital at 9:00 am, the exact moment that they open.

 We must navigate casino-like hallways to get to Labor and Delivery.
-We walk-jog through the long halls, laughing each time we come to the next sign waiting at the end of each one telling us which way to turn, which eternal hall to take next.
+We walk-jog through the long halls, laughing each time we come to the next sign at the end of the next hall telling us which eternal hall to turn down next.
 At last, breathless and rushing and laughing, we walk into Labor and Delivery.

 I am immediately self-conscious.